browserengineering/book/book/invalidation.md

 rendering---at least when debugging a toy browser![^no-crash]

 [^no-crash]: Real browsers prefer not to crash, however---better a slightly wrong page than a browser that is crashing all the time.
+So in release mode browsers turn off these assertions, or at least make them not crash the browser.

 Finally, when the field is recomputed we need to reset the dirty flag.
 Here, we reset the flag when we've recomputed the `children` array: